AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![insert element](images/insert-element.png){width="300" align="left"}

-*Enter ‘t’ to search for all valid elements that begin with ‘t’.*
+*Enter 't' to search for all valid elements that begin with 't'.*

 If you are working inside a block element like a `note`, then use the Insert Element icon to insert a new element after the `note` element.
 In the following screenshot a note element has been inserted inside the p \(paragraph\) element: